Key Sections of this Blog

 --region us-east-1

-# Retrieve: semantic search from a KB (no LLM generation)
+# Retrieve: semantic search only (no LLM generation)

 aws bedrock-agent-runtime retrieve \